-Dundas BI lets you perform basic data analysis by dragging columns from data connectors or data cubes directly onto the canvas of a dashboard or other view, and edit it together with other metric sets and the rest of the view.
+Dundas BI lets you perform basic data analysis by dragging columns from data connectors or data cubes directly onto the canvas of a dashboard or other view so that you don't need to create a metric set ahead of time as a separate step, and to easily work with multiple metric sets together.
 Dundas BI handles this by creating automatically generating a metric set.

-These metric sets are part of the dashboard or view itself, so they can only be found under that dashboard/view and not in the Metric Sets folder, and they share a revision history with the rest of the dashboard/view so that there is no way to undo changes in them without undoing changes to the entire view.
-You can promote a metric set to the Metric Sets folder to make it easier to share and collaborate on it.
+These metric sets are part of the dashboard or view itself, so they can only be found under that view in the Explore window rather than the Metric Sets folder, and they share a revision history with the rest of the dashboard/view.
+You can promote a metric set to the Metric Sets folder to make it easier to share and reuse it.